Abraham and Isaac are two of the iconic figures in the Old Testament. The opening verses of Genesis 21 portray the birth of Isaac.

 "And also of the son of the bondwoman will I make a nation, because he is thy seed."

-Meager preparations appear to be made for the departure of Hagar
+Meager preparations appear to have been made for the departure of Hagar

 of water.
-This certainly appears cruel and harsh.
-God would provide for
+This certainly appears rather cruel and harsh.
+Though God would provide for

-the needs of the two.
-He felt they had all they needed with God's
+the needs of the two, it seems only proper Abraham would've given them more for the journey.
+Either Sarah prevented such, or Abraham felt they had all they needed with God's

 In reality, it is a tremendous sign of the faith Abram had

 developed in God over the years.
-God had proven that His word was
+God had proven time and again that His word was

 enough.
+He had given Abraham His word concerning Ishmael, and Abraham was satisfied.
 Hagar and Ishmael appear to set out for Egypt, Hagar's homeland.

 They set out initially in the direction of Beer-sheba.

 Archaeology has revealed that there were many settlements within this region.
 Scripture says she "wandered in the wilderness of Beer-sheba".
-Hagar, it would seem, lost her way, and the water ran out.
+Hagar apparently lost her way; and then the water ran out.

 wander any longer.
 She places him under a bush for shade, and awaits